-In blocks of 600 feet or more, the community development director may require the reservation of a 10-foot easement and durable, all-weather surfaced path with a minimum width of 5 feet through the block to accommodate utilities, drainage facilities, or nonmotorized travel.
+In blocks of 800-600 feet or more, the community development director may require the reservation of a 10-foot easement and durable, all-weather surfaced path with a minimum width of 5 feet the paving of a 5 foot wide path-through the block to accommodate utilities, drainage facilities, or nonmotorized travel.
 Such paths must be constructed in accordance with city standards and specifications.